The Hidden Symmetries of Yang-Mills Theory in (3+1)-dimensions: Introduction

-It is hard to believe that physical local field theories in four dimensions can present properties like those of two dimensional integrable theories.
+It is hard to believe that physical local field theories in four dimensions can present properties like those of two-dimensional integrable theories.
 The reasons are manifold.
-The hidden (gauge) symmetries of integrable theories described above, mix in a non-trivial way internal and external transformations.
-Good physical theories (local, unitary, Lorentz invariant, etc) in four dimensional Minkowski space-time are subjected to the no-go Coleman-Mandula theorem \cite{colmand} that forbids internal and external Lie group symmetries to mix non trivially.
-Supersymmetry circumvents such a theorem \cite{wesszumino,haagsohnius}, and indeed supersymmetric field theories are in general more solvable than non-supersymmetric ones.
-In this paper we shall present novel symmetries of classical ordinary Yang-Mills theory (non supersymmetric) that may lead to new methods suitable to solve some non-perturbative aspects of non-abelian gauge theories.
-However, the relevant infinite dimensional symmetry group may not be of Lie type, and perhaps may circumvent the Coleman-Mandula theorem in a novel way.
+The hidden (gauge) symmetries of integrable theories described above mix in a non-trivial way internal and external transformations.
+Good physical theories (local, unitary, Lorentz invariant, etc) in four-dimensional Minkowski space-time are subjected to the no-go Coleman-Mandula theorem \cite{colmand} that forbids internal and external Lie group symmetries to mix non trivially.
+Supersymmetry circumvents such a theorem \cite{wesszumino,haagsohnius}, and indeed supersymmetric field theories are, in general, more solvable than non-supersymmetric ones.
+In this paper, we shall present novel symmetries of classical ordinary Yang-Mills theory (non-supersymmetric) that may lead to new methods suitable to solve some non-perturbative aspects of non-abelian gauge theories.
+However, the relevant infinite-dimensional symmetry group may not be of Lie type, and perhaps may circumvent the Coleman-Mandula theorem in a novel way.
 Such symmetries were discovered in our attempts to generalize to higher dimensions the zero curvature \rf{2dzc}, as we now explain.